 - Make sure that the average position of your weight throughout the motion is centered over both feet; do not allow your weight to over-commit past either foot as you weave, or you will fall off balance, lose power and be vulnerable to counters.

-Finally, when you feel comfortable with the figure-eight motion, add a fast

-	series of hooks to it, one hook at each end of the figure-eight.
-Begin with body

-	hooks until you get the rhythm of the technique, then mix head and body hooks as
+Finally, when you feel comfortable with the figure-eight motion, add a fast series of hooks to it, one hook at each end of the figure-eight.
+Begin with body hooks until you get the rhythm of the technique, then mix head and body hooks as you wish.

-	you wish.

-	- The power of the hooks in a Dempsey Roll is driven primarily by the momentum

-	of your body weight moving through the figure-eight weave as your hip, core and

-	shoulder rotates, rather than by a simple pivot, as in an ordinary hook.
+- The power of the hooks in a Dempsey Roll is driven primarily by the momentum of your body weight moving through the figure-eight weave as your hip, core, and shoulder rotate, rather than by a simple pivot, as in an ordinary hook.

 - Drill this movement slowly in a mirror at first.

-	- When you feel comfortable on the heavy bag, being experimenting with the

-	Dempsey Roll in sparring.
+- When you feel comfortable on the heavy bag, begin experimenting with the Dempsey Roll in sparring.